egmo-org/matholymp-py/_sources/intro.rst.txt

 versions where available or build these prerequisites locally; that is a matter of personal preference.)

-Releases of matholymp are available for download:
+Releases of matholymp are available for download, but use of a recent development version is recommended instead of a possibly much older
+release:

 * 2020.07.0 (`sources
   <https://www.polyomino.org.uk/mathematics/olympiad-software/matholymp-2020.07.0.tar.gz>`_,